nushell/nushell.github.io/lang-guide/lang-guide.md

 #### Using lazy records with cell paths

 A lazy record will invoke the closure when operated on in a cell path context.
 The value of the result will be determined by the result  of calling the closure and passing the key of the field as a parameter.

 Keeping this in mind, if the closure returns some kind of Nu structured data that also participates in cell path contexts, then further parts of the cell path will continue to work.

-Example 3
+####nExample 3

 ```nu
 # Create a lazy record that returns a different record depending on which field